Wealthfront Cash Account 2023 Review

 Find out how the Wealthfront Cash Account can help you save more.

 Get a Competitive Savings Rate

 Unlike Wealthfront's other accounts, the Cash Account doesn't hold investments.

-A Cash Account is a safe and secure place to keep your money.
+The Cash Account is a safe and secure place to keep your money.
 You might open an account to prepare for the future, save for a short-term goal, or boost your emergency fund.

 A higher APY gets you to the finish line sooner.

-The interest rate with Wealthfront’s cash account is very high.
+The interest rate with Wealthfront’s Cash Account is very high.
 In fact, it's higher than the rates on most traditional savings accounts.
 It’s also higher than the rate on many online savings accounts.